compendio/goldbug-manual/README.md

 For example, the Pandamonium crawler offers the possibility of importing large amounts of web pages of desired domains for a web search in the client GoldBug.

-In addition to the URL, Pandamonium also stores the website as rich text (ie without images) in the database and this database can also be shared with friends.
-Web browsing in GoldBug allows you to browse web pages locally without having to contact the Internet or the domain to reveal their IP information.
+In addition to the URL, Pandamonium also stores the website as rich text (that means without images) in the database and this database can also be shared with friends.
+Web browsing in GoldBug allows you to browse web pages locally without having to contact the Internet or the domain to reveal own IP information.

-It is almost a new kind and advanced idea of ​​the anonymization network Tor: No longer the website is contacted live via a p2p proxy network, but the URL is searched in a p2p web search or database and the website is the same as rich text and can be loaded, browsed and read locally, such as from a browser cache or proxy.
+It is almost a new kind and advanced idea of the anonymization network Tor: No longer the website is contacted live via a p2p proxy network, but the URL is searched in a p2p web search or database and the same website can be loaded as rich text, browsed and read locally, such as from a browser cache or proxy.

 Java scripts, images and referral URLs as well as IP information are not included.
-The user is thus protected from the disclosure of his data and can still read the desired web page of a URL if it is present in his or her shared data.
+The user is thus protected from the disclosure of his data and can still read the desired web page of an URL if it is present in the shared data.
 While web pages can also call additional links or leave traces on the anonymization tool Tor due to Javascript, it is preferable for the web crawler Pandamonium to avoid such security risks.

 Various revisions of web pages at different call times of the website (Memento) are also supported - both in the crawler as well as in the web search in the GoldBug client.
 The page viewer of the web search in GoldBug displays various revisions of the web page, if they exist.